lordpaijo/iyanls/docs.md

 ```

 ## Features
-Iyanls has many in-built features in a form of CLI arguments.
+Iyanls has many in-built features in the form of CLI arguments.
 These features are designed to enhance the user experience and provide more control over the output.

 ### Help
 The help page provides information about the available options and their usage.
 To get help on the available options, you can use the following command: